jmongard/Git.SemVersioning.Gradle/README.md

 * **--message**="message": Add a custom message to the tag and/or commit
 * **--preRelease**="version": Set the pre-release identifier (e.g., `--preRelease=alpha.1`).
 Use `--preRelease=-` to promote a pre-release to a full release

+> [!IMPORTANT]
-**Note:** The `releaseVersion` task is currently only registered on the root project when the plugin is applied there.
+> The `releaseVersion` task is currently registered only on the root project when the plugin is applied there.
+To use it in another project, you need to register the task explicitly in that project e.g: `tasks.register<ReleaseTask>("release", ReleaseTask::class.java, semver)`

 ## Example of how version is calculated